hoangduytran/blender-manual/manual/sculpt_paint/weight_paint/tools.rst

    Type
       The shape of the gradient.

-      :Linear: Create gradient that forms a straight line. :kbd:`Alt-LMB` and drag.
+      :Linear: Create gradient that forms a straight line. :kbd:`Shift-LMB` and drag.
-      :Radial: Create gradient that forms a circle. :kbd:`Ctrl-Alt-LMB` and drag.
+      :Radial: Create gradient that forms a circle. :kbd:`Shift-Alt-LMB` and drag.

 Sample
    Weights